 Proving the effectiveness of a content marketing campaign is often challenging but there are tools that can really help.
 The key is to set your objectives, establish your key metrics and then measure the overall engagement.
 Take into consideration where people are reading your content, whether they’re commenting or reading other posts.
 Use this data to learn what works best and how to make improvements when and if necessary.

 Keep an eye out for key trends in the online behaviour of your audience and adjust accordingly.
-Think about the type of people you would like to target in 2019 and prepare your business for success in the New Year.
+Think about the type of people you would like to target and prepare your business for success.

 When it comes to creating content you don’t always have to follow strict guidelines.
 If you have a subject and a clear goal in mind, running with it in a free-form sort of way can sometimes generate a great return.
 Just remember to be reflective and critical while always targeting your personas.
 Never make content that only appeals to you or your team.